 Complex case referral forms are sent to the child development centre where they are processed weekly by a multi-professional and multiagency panel and cases are allocated appropriate professionals to assess according to the child’s need.

-The service has a waiting list for first appointments and all children are seen before 18 weeks from referral.
+The service has a waiting list for first appointments and aims to see all children within 18 weeks of referral.

 The service may offer follow up appointments if the child / young person has a need to be seen again by the Community Paediatricians.

 There is no cost for families to use the Community Paediatricians service.

 Once the Community Paediatrician has completed the medical assessment and where support is being provided by other professionals and other agencies it may be that the role of the Community Paediatrician is complete.

 A small number of children may need to continue to be involved with the service, such as when medication is being prescribed.
 In these cases a young person’s needs are continually reviewed and reassessed.

 Where the service continues to be involved at transition points, such as moving from primary to secondary, this transition will be supported to be as seamless as possible by ensuring links are made with other services.

 The Community Paediatricans service is not a curative service so when the child / young person or their parents / other professionals are self-sufficient with respect to knowledge about appropriate strategies the service will discharge the child to the care of these relevant others.

 This is likely to be at the point where: